 The impact of barrier coatings on recyclability is a topic of ongoing debate.
 The primary challenge lies in separating the coating from the base material during the recycling process.
 Traditional recycling systems often struggle to handle coated materials, leading to contamination of recyclable streams and reduced quality of recycled products.
 KCL’s recyclability assessment service can evaluate your packaging materials and provide detailed insights into potential recycling challenges and solutions.

 Moreover, the diversity in coating materials adds complexity to recycling efforts.
 Some coatings are not easily biodegradable or compatible with recycling processes, resulting in increased waste.
 This poses a significant challenge in achieving a circular economy, where materials are reused and recycled efficiently.
-Our KCL consultants can help you navigate these challenges by conducting compatibility studies and recommending modifications to improve recyclability while maintaining barrier properties.
+At KCL we help you navigate these challenges by conducting state-of-the-art testing and help in understanding the results.

 Are there alternatives to traditional barrier coatings?